-The lowest midterm exam score (including a zero) can be replaced with the final exam score, if the final exam score is higher than the lowest midterm exam score.
+The lowest midterm exam score will be dropped, and your final exam score will count twice, if the final exam score is higher.
 At the end of the term, the Blackboard gradebook will show this adjustment in a column marked "Replace Lowest." which will add on the point difference between your final exam and lowest midterm grade IF the final was higher.
+If you received a "0" on one of the regular exams for academic misconduct, this policy does not apply.